24/7 Plumbing Emergency Hotline Call 1300 721 996

 When your hot water smells bad, it is both unmistakable and unpleasant.

-That distinct rotten egg smell makes your stomach turn at the stench and sparks worry over why it’s coming from your taps.
-The sulphur smell can permeate the air and quickly become a topic of concern for anyone who fills up a glass of water in your home.
+That distinct rotten-egg smell makes your stomach turn, and it sparks worry about why it’s coming from your taps.
+The sulphur smell can permeate the air and quickly become a topic of concern for anyone who fills up a glass of water in their home.
 It won’t be long before you get tired of lighting scented candles to drown out the bad smells and call a professional hot water service company.

 So, what causes smelly water?
 What can you do to fix it and prevent it from happening again?
 Read on to find out.